httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Algorithm names respect the casing used in their definition document (e.g. SHA-1, CRC32c) whereas digest-algorithm tokens are quoted (e.g. "sha", "crc32c").

+The term "checksum" describes the output of the application of an algorithm to a sequence of bytes, whereas digest is only used in relation to the value of the fields.

 # Representation Digest {#representation-digest}

 The representation digest is an integrity mechanism for HTTP resources